Sufi1512/SafarBot/README.md

 For support and questions:
 - Create an issue on GitHub
-- Check the documentation in `/docs/`
+- Check the API documentation at `/docs`
+- Review the deployment guide in `DEPLOYMENT.md`
-- Review the API documentation at `/docs` when running the server
+- Check the health endpoint at `/health`

-## 🔮 Future Enhancements

-- [ ] Real-time collaboration for group trips
-- [ ] Offline itinerary download (PDF)
-- [ ] Visa and documentation assistant
-- [ ] Weather-based itinerary adjustments
-- [ ] Deal tracking and price alerts
-- [ ] Integration with booking platforms
-- [ ] Mobile app development
-- [ ] Multi-language support

----

-Built with ❤️ using modern AI and web technologies.